hcavarsan/kftray/crates/kftray-server/README.md

 ## Introduction

 KFtray Server helps solve network connectivity issues by acting as an intermediary between clients and servers.
-It can handle both TCP and UDP protocols,
+It can handle TCP, UDP, and SSH protocols.

 ## How It Works

-The server operates in two modes:
+The server operates in three modes:

 ```mermaid
 graph TD